Do “Non-Tensioned” Screens Really Cause Wrinkles?

 How a Non-Tensioned Floor Rising Screen Stays Flat

 A modern floor rising UST screen is not the same as a loose manual pull-down screen.
-The flatness comes from a combined system: material rigidity, reinforced support arms, controlled vertical movement, and a stable base structure.
+The flatness comes from a complete system: material rigidity, reinforced support arms, controlled vertical movement, and a stable base structure.

 For large UST floor rising screens, this structure can create a practical self-supporting effect, helping the screen remain stable during real-world use.